Governance

 Basic Policy

-The Sumitomo Forestry Group established the new Sumitomo Forestry Group Code of Conduct as a foundation for its policies and regulations based on its Corporate Philosophy and Our Values.
+The Sumitomo Forestry Group has established the Sumitomo Forestry Group Code of Conduct as a foundation for its policies and regulations based on its Corporate Philosophy and Our Values.
 The Sumitomo Forestry Group uses the Code of Conduct for compliance not only at its Group companies but also at its suppliers to prevent corruption such as bribery, engage in fair business practices, maintain informational confidentiality, build healthy relationships with politicians, and respect human rights.
+In this manner, we ensure that the entire Group’s operations follow the Code of Conduct including in the supply chain.

 Compliance Promotion

-Sumitomo Forestry established the Compliance Subcommittee as a subordinate organization under the Risk Management Committee, chaired by the general manager of the General Administration Department and comprised of the persons responsible for risk management, including those from the responsible departments at each group company.
+Sumitomo Forestry established the Compliance Subcommittee as a subordinate organization under the Risk Management Committee, chaired by the General Manager of the General Administration Department and comprised of the persons responsible for risk management, including those from the responsible departments at each group company.
 As a cross-cutting organization across the group, the subcommittee promotes responses to compliance risk.
-It has established the group standard risk management system and tools to ensure compliance with the Construction Business Act of Japan and other laws throughout the group, for efficient response to compliance risk.
+The Committee addresses compliance risks by sharing information on amendments to various laws and regulations, including the Construction Business Act of Japan, as well as relevant administrative developments.
+This meeting was held two times in fiscal 2024.

 • Combined inspection of compliance with the Construction Business Act, Act on Architects and Building Engineers, and the Real Estate Brokerage Act